reduxjs/reselect/README.md

 A: You can.
 Check out [this example](#use-memoize-function-from-lodash-for-an-unbounded-cache).

-### How do I test a selector?
+### Q: How do I test a selector?

-For a given input, a selector should always produce the same output.
+A: For a given input, a selector should always produce the same output.
 For this reason they are simple to unit test.

 ```js
 const selector = createSelector(